dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

 ## Solution Architecture
 [Return to Table of Contents](#contents)

-* Our SAR system employs an autonomous Duckiebot with NVIDIA Jetson Nano, using MobileNet CNN for real-time victim detection.
+* Our SAR system employs an autonomous Duckiebot with NVIDIA Jetson Nano, using YOLOV5 CNN for real-time victim detection.

 * We use a State of The Art (SOTA) Large Language Model, LLaVA, to identify possible hazardous situations via image capture.
 The image is not only classified, but also, the potentially dangerous situation is described, so the rescue team could have context.